shani-b/Flight-Simulator/README.md

 [Link to project's repository](https://github.com/ofekbr/Flight-Simulator)

-An Interpenter coded in C++ for FlightGear's Flight Simulator
+An Interpreter coded in C++ for FlightGear's Flight Simulator

 # Project description?
 In this program, we created an interpreter for running the flight gear simulator.
 Upon receiving a text files with commands, we will want to interpret it.
 We created a set of commands that are being executed by the interpreter with the given parameters.
 The interpreter is both client and server for the simulator - it receives data from the simulator and updates its own information, and also sends data to the simulator and updates it's state.